aayushshr18/myportfolio.git.io/README.md

-Sure!
-Here's a sample README content for a single-page portfolio on GitHub:

----

 # My Portfolio

 Welcome to my portfolio!
 This repository contains the code and assets for my personal portfolio website.
 This website showcases my projects, skills, and experiences.